 Cow’s milk allergy (usually just called “milk allergy”) is a very common food allergy.
 A milk allergy is an immune system reaction to milk protein.
 It can cause a severe allergic reaction called anaphylaxis [anna-fih-LACK-sis].
 If allergic to milk, remove milk from the diet to prevent allergic reactions.
 This includes all milk products, as well as lactose-free versions of milk products.
+Milk allergy is different than lactose intolerance (an inability to digest the milk sugar known as lactose).

 - What are symptoms of an allergic reaction to milk?